-Dr Kang Ying Qi graduated from Yong Loo Lin School of Medicine, National University Singapore in 2008.
-She obtained her specialist degrees in paediatrics from the Royal College of Paediatrics and Child Health (UK) and Master of Medicine, Paediatrics (Singapore) in 2011.
-She has completed her advanced specialist training in 2014 and is currently part of the Child Development Unit (CDU) team, also known as the Division of Development and Behavioural Paediatrics at the Khoo Teck Puat – National University Children's Medical Institute, National University Hospital.
+Dr Kang Ying Qi graduated from the Yong Loo Lin School of Medicine, National University Singapore in 2008.
+She obtained her specialist degrees in paediatrics from the Royal College of Paediatrics and Child Health (UK) and Master of Medicine, Paediatrics (Singapore) in 2011 and completed her advanced specialist training in 2014.
+She is Deputy Head and Senior Consultant at the Child Development Unit (CDU), also known as the Division of Development and Behavioural Paediatrics at the Khoo Teck Puat – National University Children's Medical Institute, National University Hospital.

-Dr Kang has an interest in learning how other systems and countries practice developmental medicine.
-She has completed clinical observations at Boston Children’s Hospital Developmental Medicine Center in 2017 & 2019.
-The Royal Children’s Hospital Melbourne, Centre for Community Child Health in 2017 and Lucille Packard Stanford Children’s Hospital, Developmental Center in 2015.
+Dr Kang has an interest in learning how other systems and countries practise developmental medicine.
+She has completed clinical observations at the Developmental Medical Center at the Boston Children’s Hospital in 2017 and 2019.
+The Center for Community Child Health at Royal Children’s Hospital Melbourne in 2017 and Lucille Packard Children’s Hospital Stanford in 2015.